1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 4.md

 	   - Indian new deal resotred unsold land
 12. Alcatraz Island
      - had been a high security federal prison, but had closed in 1963
-	     - There was a protest occupying it
+	     - There was a protest occupying it, compared the island to indian reservations, it ended 11 June
      - From more indians moving to urban areas to to termination there was more protests
 13. Preventative Detention
+     - when police put an individual in jail to provide protection from others or them selves, no crimal charges are mad
 14. Wounded Knee

 15. Mestizo